 Sally Wituszynski earned a Bachelor of Music degree in Viola Performance from the New England Conservatory of Music, where she studied with Heidi Castleman and Marcus Thompson.
 She has also completed a Master’s degree in Music Education from the University of New Hampshire.

-Sally has played in many ensembles, including the Vermont Symphony, the Hanover Handel Society, the Granite State Symphony, the Boston New Music Initiative, the Portsmouth Symphony, and the New Hampshire Philharmonic.
+Sally has played in many ensembles, including the Vermont Symphony, the Hanover Handel Society, the Granite State Symphony, the Boston New Music Initiative, the Portsmouth Symphony, the New Hampshire Philharmonic, and the Great Bay Philharmonic.
 She is the principal violist for the Lakes Region Symphony Orchestra, and a founding member of the Artful Noise String Quartet.
 As an active freelance performer throughout New England, Sally has appeared onstage with Dionne Warwick and David Gates, and she performed at the 2012 PARMA Contemporary Music Festival in Portsmouth, NH.

-Sally has also maintained a private teaching studio in the New Hampshire Seacoast area since 1984, and is the Past President of the New Hampshire Chapter of the American String Teachers’ Association.
+Sally has also maintained a private teaching studio in the New Hampshire Seacoast area since 1984, and is a Past President of the New Hampshire Chapter of the American String Teachers’ Association.
 She has spent many summers teaching in the University of New Hampshire’s Summer Youth Music School programs, and she is a frequent guest conductor at both the Maine and New Hampshire Statewide String Festivals.
 Sally was the string teacher and orchestra director at Berwick Academy in southern Maine for 20 years, and she was the Master Teacher for the String Project at the University of New Hampshire for four years.
-She currently directs the string program at Tri-City Christian Academy near her home in Somersworth, NH.
+She currently teaches ensemble classes at the Portsmouth Music & Arts Center and directs the instrumental music program at Tri-City Christian Academy near her home in Somersworth, NH.